RealConrad/42net-practice/README.md

 - Decimal: 255.255.255.0
 - Binary: 11111111.11111111.11111111.00000000

-The number of 0's (*in binary!*) = number of hosts.
+The number of 0's *in binary* = number of hosts.
 So we can use the following to calculate the number of possible IP's in the the network:
 ```
 2^(# of 0's) - 2
 ```